s0hv/foo_discord_rich/docs/album-artwork.md

 ## Upload scripts

-This section will contain pre-made upload scripts for ease of use.
+This section will contain pre-made upload scripts for ease of use that are maintained and updated, if at all, separately from this plugin by their respective authors.
 Use them at your own discretion, we are not responsible for any damages or other problems the scripts might cause.

+### Imgur
+Scripts to use if you want to upload album art to [https://imgur.com](https://imgur.com)

-### Imgur uploader standalone
+### Standalone imgur uploader
 This one is the easiest to install and use as it's just a single exe that you need download.
 You can find the latest release here [https://github.com/s0hv/rust-imgur-upload/releases/latest](https://github.com/s0hv/rust-imgur-upload/releases/latest)
 Then, to use it, just copy the path to the Artwork upload command like so `"C:\path\to\imgur-uploader.exe"`.